nootey/nootey/README.md

 ### About me

-Full-stack software engineer, with a focus on Backend development.
+Full-stack software engineer, with a focus on backend development.
 Aligning my work with industry best practices while continuing to learn and grow.

 <br>